 Based on the star's spectral type of F2III-IV , Caph's colour and type is yellow to white subgiant star.
 The star's effective temperature is 7,079 Kelvin which is hotter than our own Sun's effective Temperature which is 5,777 Kelvin.

 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
 The figure of 28.82 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

-Caph has been calculated as 3.90 times bigger than the Sun.
+Caph Radius has been calculated as being 3.43 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 2,386,594.00.km.
 If you need the diameter of the star, you just need to multiple the radius by 2.